qiboteam/qibo/examples/adiabatic3sat/README.md

 ![clause-hamiltonian](images/hc.png)

-where the indices i, j, k represent the three different qubits that the particular clause adresses.
-After this is defined, the problem Hamiltonian only needs to add up all clause Hamiltonians, so that the only state that remains at 0 energy will be the one that fulfills at the same time
+where the indices i, j, k represent the three different qubits that the particular clause addresses.
+After this is defined, the problem Hamiltonian only needs to add up all clause Hamiltonians, so that the only state that remains at 0 energy will be the one that fulfils at the same time

 ![problem-hamiltonain](images/hp.png)